 Canadian Water ETFs

-Exchange traded funds (ETFs) invest in companies in the treatment and purification of water and its distribution.
-As a key commodity, water ETFs are often used as defensive positions in a portfolio.
-But as water scarcity becomes a growing threat, it can be an important attacking game.
+Exchange-traded funds (ETFs) invest in companies in the treatment and purification of water and its distribution.
+As a critical commodity, water ETFs are often used as defensive positions in a portfolio.
+But as water scarcity becomes a growing threat, it can be a crucial attacking game.

 Key takeaways Water ETFs have performed better than the broader market over the past year.
-Compared to other types of ETFs, the water ETF universe is relatively small, comprising only 4 funds traded in the US (excluding inverse leveraged ETFs and ETFs with assets of less than $50 million).
+However, compared to other types of ETFs, the water ETF universe is relatively small, comprising only four funds traded in the US (excluding inverse leveraged ETFs and ETFs with assets of less than $50 million).
 Leading players Among the water ETFs are Pentair plc, American Water Works Company Inc. and Roper Technologies Inc.

 Open-ended investment funds and exchange-traded funds are taken into account for population comparison.
 The list of water ETFs traded in the US is tagged with the ETF database.
-Asset Management CGW tracks the ISE Clean Edge Water Index, a modified index of market capitalization of the 34 largest publicly traded companies in the drinking water industry.
+Asset Management CGW tracks the ISE Clean Edge Water Index, a modified index of the market capitalization of the 34 largest publicly-traded companies in the drinking water industry.

-This table contains expense data and other descriptive information about the US-listed water ETFs that are tracked by the ETF database.
-Contains historical returns information for the ETFs.
+This table contains expense data and other descriptive information about the US-listed water ETFs tracked by the ETF Database.
+Includes historical returns data for the ETFs.
 Total cash flow (capital inflows into the ETF minus capital outflows from the ETF) for a specified period.

-You acknowledge that you are not authorised to use the contents of this website in any other way.
-You are not permitted to distribute pages, texts, pictures or contents of this website with a frame or similar technology.
-Users of the BlackRock iShares product are required to notify Baul by e-mail of any information they may have access to on this website that could cause them to violate any applicable law or regulation.
+You acknowledge that you are not authorized to use the contents of this website in any other way.
+For example, you are not permitted to distribute pages, texts, pictures or contents of this website with a frame or similar technology.
+In addition, users of the BlackRock iShares product are required to notify Baul by e-mail of any information they may have access to on this website that could cause them to violate any applicable law or regulation.

 BlackRock may terminate your access to this website for any reason without prior notice.
-This site is intended only for informational purposes and is not intended to be used as a forecast, research or investment advice.
-Any person or entity accessing this website on its own initiative is responsible for compliance with all applicable local laws and regulations.
+This site is intended only for informational purposes and cannot be used as a forecast, research or investment advice.
+Any person or entity accessing this website on its initiative is responsible for compliance with all applicable local laws and regulations.